arjsr33/arjsr33/README.md

 ## Hey there!
 I'm Arjun K 👋
 Breaking things to learn how they work.
 Fixing them so they work better.
 A full-stack web developer with a love for clean code, powerful UIs, and real-world impact.
-I’ve worked on everything from internship portals to movie ticketing systems — and I’m just getting started.
+I’m working on a lot of things and I’m just getting started.

 ---

 ### 🚀 What I’m Up To

 🔭 Currently building full-stack applications using the **MERN stack**
-🌱 Diving deeper into backend architecture, clean APIs, and DevOps basics
+🌱 Diving deeper into backend architecture, clean APIs, and DevOps
 🛠 Focused on performance optimization, user experience, and modern frontend design
 👀 Exploring tools like Redux Toolkit and custom hooks to build scalable apps
 🌌 Experimenting with **Three.js** to bring interactive 3D elements to the web — expect more on that here soon!